mdarche/maker-ui/packages/seo/README.md

-# @elements-ui/seo
+# @maker-ui/seo

-Utility components that help you optimize your Elements UI site for search engines and social sharing.
+Utility components that help you optimize your Maker UI site for search engines and social sharing.

 ## Installation

 ```
-npm i @elements-ui/seo
+npm i @maker-ui/seo
 ```